RAM797/TwoTruthsOneLie/README.md

 # 2 Truths 1 Lie Game

-A fun, interactive trivia game built with Streamlit that challenges players to distinguish truth from fiction.
+A fun, interactive trivia game built using Generative AI and Streamlit that challenges players to distinguish truth from fiction.
 The game presents three statements where two are true and one is false, pushing players to use their knowledge and intuition to spot the lie.

 ## Features